Which place is cheaper, Asheville or Jacksonville?

 The autumn attracts plenty of travelers to both Jacksonville and Asheville.
+The city's sights and attractions and the shopping scene are the main draw to Jacksonville this time of year.
 Furthermore, many travelers come to Asheville for the hiking trails, the shopping scene, the music scene, and the natural beauty of the area.

 Jacksonville is a little warmer than Asheville in the autumn.
-The temperature in Jacksonville is usually 70°F (21°C) in October, and Asheville stays around 64°F (18°C).
+The daily temperature in Jacksonville averages around 70°F (21°C) in October, and Asheville fluctuates around 64°F (18°C).

 People are often attracted to the plentiful sunshine in Asheville this time of the year.
 In Jacksonville, it's very sunny this time of the year.
 Jacksonville usually receives around the same amount of sunshine as Asheville during autumn.
 Jacksonville gets 214 hours of sunny skies, while Asheville receives 229 hours of full sun in the autumn.

 The winter brings many poeple to Jacksonville as well as Asheville.
+Many travelers come to Jacksonville for the museums, the shopping scene, and the cuisine.
 Additionally, many visitors come to Asheville in the winter for the Christmas ambience, the shopping scene, and the cuisine.

 In the winter, Jacksonville is much warmer than Asheville.
-Typically, the winter temperatures in Jacksonville in January are around 53°F (12°C), and Asheville is about 44°F (7°C).
+Typically, the winter temperatures in Jacksonville in January average around 53°F (12°C), and Asheville averages at about 44°F (7°C).